iloveicedgreentea/DevOops/readme.md

 }
 ```

-## Examples
+## Terraform Examples

 Each of these examples is meant to mimic a full repo.
-Unfortunately I have seen these exact things  repeatedly when I was doing DevOps consulting.
+Unfortunately I have seen these exact things many times when I was doing DevOps consulting.

 ### Worst Case Scenario

 This is the worst possible example of Terraform.
 Issues with this repo include not having a backend, having all resources in one file, not using modules, not having config files, and not having any automation.
 Possibly worst of all, a Readme is missing too.

 Some consequences of this kind of configuration include:

+* No remote backend
+  * Relying on git will eventually cause merge conflicts
+  * No state locking can create inconsistent runs

 * Single state file
-  * State file corruption, loss, or out of band editing is catastrophic
+  * State file corruption, loss, or out of band editing is catastrophic.
+Can be mitigated with git, but not ideal
   * Locking will slow down development for different components or business units
   * State file rollbacks will affect all resources

-* Spaghetti configs
+* Spaghetti
   * Not having configs/variables means declaring multiple sets of resources for environments
   * Hard to read
   * Less operator friendly (can't pass off the module to less experienced people)